Andrew P. Smiler, PhD

 - Family therapy

-- Young or “emerging” adulthood
+- Adolescence and Young (or “emerging”) adulthood

 As a developmental psychologist I learned about changes that occur throughout the lifespan, from infancy through old age.
 My focus and much of my writing has been on adolescence and early adulthood, ages 12-25.
-In my developmental training, I became an expert on sexuality and gender, especially masculinity.
+In my developmental training, I became an expert on sexuality and gender, as well as masculinity.
 I also focus on issues related to identity.
 My clinical training and experience have given me expertise in families.

 My training and experience have given me a variety of skills, and I like to use them all.
 These are the services I provide: